The-Wubster/Detection-and-Localisation-of-Household-Objects/README.md

 ### validation_shell_script
 Runs multiple validation scripts at different confidence and IOU thresholds for different models specified by the user.

+## Environment Setup
+To setup the environment for the object detector and language interface one should follow the instructions at https://github.com/ultralytics/yolov5 or https://github.com/WongKinYiu/yolov7.
+Additionally, one should import the speech_recognition package.
+Furthermore, one should ensure all required files are located in the same repository as the YOLO model.

 ## License